IvannaZimina/Photo-Gallery-Project/README.md

 Create buyers page with select options and making order.
 Connect to WayForPay technology with testing parameters to make payment.

+## Environment
+Clone project to your machine.
+Use npm install to add all dependencies in project and open web-app.

 ## View

 Sign in page